classiebit/eventmie-pro-docs/resources/docs/3.0/bookings/email-notifications.md

 ---

 <a name="organizer-notifications"></a>
 ## Organizer Notifications

-Organizer receives notifications on-
+Organizers receive notifications for:

-1. Making a new booking for a customer or if Customer or Admin makes a booking of the Organizer's event.
+1. New bookings for their events (including bookings made by Customers or Admins).
-2. Submission of booking cancellation requests of their events, and booking cancellation status updates.
+2. Booking cancellation requests and status updates for their events.

 ---